 Stock agencies such as Adobe Stock offer commercial licenses, not editorial licenses.
 They take IP rights very seriously and will reject images that violate these rights.
 Some photographers consider this a pain, but this action protects artists and helps avoid legal repercussions.
 This layer of protection is why most photographers prefer to use a stock agency instead of trying to sell their images on their own.

-Shooting tips to avoid violating IP rights
+Shooting tips to avoid violating intellectual property rights

 Scout the location

-Use your subject to block logos
+Use your subject to block logos that could be violation of intellectual property rights

 If you’re photographing a person, sometimes all you need to do is move the person a few inches over to block a logo.
 This will hide the logo and keep your image from being rejected.